pdrzxzz/books-and-synthesis/README.md

 - ☐ *Deep Learning with Python* – François Chollet

 ## **Projects**
-- ☐ *The current educational methodology in Brazilian schools and universities*
+- ☐ *The current educational system in Brazilian universities*
+- ☐ *Legalization of Abortion*

 ### **Tools:**
 - ☐ *ObservableHQ*